 Nonstop return flight from London to Los Angeles in November 2017 costs about $4500, but changing the departure city to Dublin (with a stop in London or Philadelphia) drops the price to $2300.

 3. Learn to use Google Flights

 Google Flights is an excellent tool to quickly find cheap business-class flights, especially when it comes to availability.
-Google Flights searches all but the smallest airlines, as well as the largest online travel agencies (OTAs) like Orbitz, Expedia and CheapOair.
+Google Flights searches all but the smallest airlines, as well as the largest online travel agencies (OTAs) like Orbitz, Expedia, and CheapOair.
 It gives you an opportunity to check multiple departure and destination cities with one search, which is really helpful when utilizing airfare geo-arbitrage.
 Google Flights might not always find the absolute cheapest prices, but it's definitely a great tool to start your searches.
-Using Google Flights is super easy, check our 4-minute Google Flights tutorial and you are ready to search cheap flights and save thousands of euros.
+Using Google Flights is super easy, check our 4-minute Google Flights tutorial, and you are ready to search for cheap flights and save thousands of euros.